I ask you this as one human being to another: How can you NOT like the Charlotte Bobcats?

 Some games you go into with the feeling that the game will be a tight, back and forth grudge match, where the best team will be decided with a shot at the buzzer.

-< Jordan Geary 0 comments
+Jordan Geary

 Categories: Black And Blue Jor, Boston Celtics, Miami Heat, News

 The inevitable trade demand by Jason Kidd and waiving of Damon Stoudamire finally occurred yesterday.
 As has long been ranted by me, Kidd has watched his perennial finals team disintegrate into a mess involving numerous dropped no look passes and Vince Carter instinctively clutching his leg whenever he fucks up.
-Stoudamire has been playing behind Mike Conley and Kyle Lowry all year.
+Stoudamire has been playing behind Mike

 I personally beg the trigger happy Isiah Thomas this one thing: ignore this first piece of news, but reunite with your very first star pupil, Stoudamire.